somtts/voicebuilding_seminar_16/README.md

 ####How to get lab?

 To build diphone-based voice we need to have lab files which contain information for MaryTTS to build stat. model.
-Lab-file is an annotation of
+Lab-file is an annotation of a prompt.
+To save time and efforts we used [auto-alignment tool from Munich University][4]

 Things we did:
 Installed marytts